apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ![](/blog/relx/docker_setting.png)

-Apache StreamPark can adapt to multi-version Flink job development.
-The Flink client can be configured directly on the Apache StreamPark Setting interface:
+Apache StreamPark™ can adapt to multi-version Flink job development.
+The Flink client can be configured directly on the Apache StreamPark™ Setting interface:

 ![](/blog/relx/flinkversion_setting.png)

 ### **Job development**

-After Apache StreamPark has configured the basic environment, it only takes three steps to develop and deploy a Flink job:
+After Apache StreamPark™ has configured the basic environment, it only takes three steps to develop and deploy a Flink job:

 ![](/blog/relx/development_process.png)

-  Apache StreamPark supports both Upload Jar and direct writing of Flink SQL jobs. **Flink SQL jobs only need to enter SQL and dependencies.
+  Apache StreamPark™ supports both Upload Jar and direct writing of Flink SQL jobs. **Flink SQL jobs only need to enter SQL and dependencies.
 This method greatly improves the development experience and avoids problems such as dependency conflicts.** This article does not focus on this part。

   Here you need to select the deployment mode as kubernetes application, and configure the following parameters on the job development page: The parameters in the red box are the basic parameters of Flink on Kubernetes.